 Have you lost your Siri Remote?
-Would you like to control Apple TV with your iPhone or iPad?
-The good news is, you can do just that, right from within Control Center on iOS 11 and later.
+Would you like to navigate Apple TV with your iPhone or iPad?
+You can do just that, from within Control Center in iOS.

-Although you can always purchase another Siri Remote or get one of the older ones, think twice—especially with the standalone Siri Remote still a bit on the pricey side at $59.
+Yes, you can purchase another Siri Remote (or get one of the older ones), but be advised that the standalone Siri Remote is a bit on the pricey side at $59.

 This tutorial assumes you have the following:

-- An iPhone, iPad or iPod touch running iOS 11 or later
+- iPhone, iPad or iPod touch running iOS 11 or later

-- A fourth-generation Apple TV or Apple TV 4K
+- Fourth-generation Apple TV or Apple TV 4K

-How to use Apple TV via Control Center
+How to navigate Apple TV via Control Center

-1) Open Settings on your iPhone or iPad with iOS 11 or later.
+1) Open Settings on your iPhone or iPad.

 2) Tap Control Center.

-4) Tap “+” next to Apple TV Remote underneath the heading More Controls, then touch and hold next to the control and drag it to a desired position.
+3) Tap “+” next to Apple TV Remote underneath the heading More Controls, then tap and hold next to the control and drag it to a desired position.

-8) If asked, enter the 4-digit code that appears on your Apple TV screen.
+7) If asked, enter the 4-digit code that appears on your Apple TV.

-Congratulations, you can now navigate your Apple TV via the Control Center interface on iOS, control your media playback, use Siri and play games with tilt controls.
+Congratulations, you can now freely navigate your Apple TV set-top box from within the Control Center overlay on your iPhone or iPad, control media playback and even use Siri.

 Just in case, here’s a quick recap of the available controls:

-This widget facilitates text input on Apple TV, too: first use the remote to highlight any text field in an app on your Apple TV, like the search field in the YouTube app, then press a notification that pops up on the screen of your nearby iOS device to enter text using the iOS keyboard.
+This widget facilitates easy text entry as well.
+First, highlight any text field in an app on your Apple TV.
+Next, press a notification that pops up on the screen of your nearby iOS device to enter text using the iOS keyboard.

-- iTunes Remote: Basic navigation on any Apple TV (Siri and tilt gaming not supported on latest Apple TVs).
-Unlike Apple TV Remote, this app also lets you remotely control iTunes on your Mac or Windows PC. iTunes Remote requires iOS 9.3.2 or later.
+- iTunes Remote: Basic navigation for all Apple TVs, but lacks support for Siri and tilt gaming on modern Apple TVs.
+This app lets you remotely control iTunes on your computer too. iTunes Remote requires iOS 9.3.2+.